simplex-chat/simplexmq/protocol/overview-tjr.md

 SimpleX supports measures (managed transparently to the user at the agent level) to mitigate the trust placed in servers.
 These include rotating the queues in use between users, noise traffic, and supporting overlay networks such as Tor.

 [0] While configurable by servers, a minimum value is enforced by the default software.
 SimpleX Agents provide redundant routing over queues to mitigate against message loss.
-XXX Note that I added this design (for engineering, not privacy purposes) because it seems like a concession might be needed in some scenarios.
-You don't have to keep it (or implement it right away.)

 #### Client -> Server Communication

 Utilizing TLS grants the SimpleX Messaging Protocol (SMP) server authentication and metadata protection to a passive network observer.
 But SMP does not rely on the transport protocol for message confidentiality or client authentication.
 The SMP protocol itself provides end-to-end confidentiality, authentication, and integrity of messages between communicating parties.

 Servers have long-lived, self-signed, offline certificates whose hash is pre-shared with clients over secure channels - either provided with the client library or provided in the secure introduction between clients.
 The offline certificate signs an online certificate used in the transport protocol handshake.
-[0] XXX This is a change from our previous discussion.
-I realized the original model of a single key is not good practice because it hamstrings you with regards to rotating the key due to suspected compromise/protocol upgrades.
-So instead we make it a two-cert chain.
-This is the same model used in Tor both for node connections and DirAuth signing.
+[0]

 If the transport protocol's confidentiality is broken, incoming and outgoing messages to the server cannot be correlated by message contents.
 Additionally, because of encryption at the SMP layer, impersonating the server is not sufficient to pass (and therefore correlate) a message from a sender to recipient - the only attack possible is to drop the messages.
 Only by additionally *compromising* the server can one pass and correlate messages.

-XXX It's important to note in one's head that the SMP protocol does not do server authentication.
+It's important to note that the SMP protocol does not do server authentication.
 Instead we rely upon the fact that an attacker who tricks the transport protocol into authenticating the server incorrectly cannot do anything with the SMP messages except drop them.

 After the connection is established, the client sends blocks of a fixed size 16Kb, and the server replies with the blocks of the same size to reduce metadata observable to a network adversary.
 The protocol has been designed to make traffic correlation attacks difficult, adapting ideas from Tor, remailers, and more general onion and mix networks.
 It does not try to replace Tor though - SimpleX servers can be deployed as onion services and SimpleX clients can communicate with servers over Tor to further improve participants privacy.